Siege of Emesa: Background

 It was while the Muslims were at Shaizar that they heard of Byzantine reinforcements moving to Qinnasrin and Emesa.
 This, naturally, led to the invalidation of the truce established by the city of Emesa.
 The arrival of winter gave the Byzantine garrison a further assurance of success.
 In their forts they would be better protected from the cold than the Muslim Arabs, who were not used to intense cold, and with only their tents to give them shelter would suffer severely from the Syrian winter.
 Heraclius wrote to Harbees, the military governor of Emesa, "The food of these people is the flesh of the camel and their drink its milk.
 They cannot stand the cold.
 Fight them on every cold day so that none of them is left till the spring."

-The siege
+Siege

 Abu Ubaidah decided to take Emesa first, and thus cleared his rear flank from the enemy before undertaking more serious operations in northern Syria.
 Consequently, the Muslim army marched to Emesa with Khalid's mobile guard in the lead.
 On arrival at the city, a short battle was fought between Khalid ibn Walid's mobile guard and the Byzantine garrison of Emesa.
 The Muslims drove the Byzantine guard back, which forced the Byzantines to withdraw into the fort and close the gates.
 Abu Ubaidah ibn al-Jarrah arrived with the rest of the army and deployed it into four groups opposite the four gates of Emesa: